Vilos92/pimpmyprose/README.md

 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
++ Try giving navBar a min-width so that it does not overflow
++ Try resizing column, and also prose/pimp display tables
 + Finish search page - style haystack search bar with bootstrap
 + Make login page look better
 + Finish organizing profile page in general